lawrencejesse/Sentinel2_Extractor/README.md

 ## Recent Updates

-### November 2024
+### November 2025
-- **NEW**: v4 notebook with comprehensive fixes for AlphaEarth extraction
+- **v4 notebook** with comprehensive fixes for AlphaEarth extraction
   - Fixed band naming consistently (A00-A63 format)
   - Uses `selfMask()` to automatically exclude null/masked pixels at edges
   - Returns explicit failure states that the analysis loop skips (no zero-vector contamination)
   - Minimum pixel count validation (10+ valid pixels required)
   - Robust lease vs field comparison with proper error handling
-- **NEW**: ERA-5 Land precipitation integration for weather context
+- ERA-5 Land precipitation integration for weather context
+- Background Data Extraction notebook for environmental data
-- **NEW**: Precipitation anomaly classification and adjustment algorithms
+- Precipitation anomaly classification and adjustment algorithms
-- **NEW**: Integrated visualization combining performance and weather
-- **NEW**: Enhanced summary reports with weather-adjusted metrics
-- Fixed AlphaEarth band naming issue (embedding_0 → A00)
-- Added simplified analysis option (v2 notebook)
-- Implemented smart fallback for insufficient regional samples

 ## Troubleshooting

 ### Common Issues

 1. **"Band pattern 'embedding_0' did not match any bands"**
-   - Solution: Use `Reclamation_Analysis_AEFv4.ipynb` which has correct 'A00-A63' format
+   - Solution: Use `Reclamation_Analysis_AEFv4_working.ipynb` which has correct 'A00-A63' format
-   - If using older notebooks, restart kernel after updating band references

 2. **"No valid crop code found"**
    - Solution: Increase sample_size parameter or check boundary overlap with AAFC data

-3. **"Insufficient regional samples"**
+3. **"Insufficient pixels" warning**
-   - Solution: System will automatically expand search radius (smart fallback)
+   - This is expected when lease boundary extends beyond valid data coverage
+   - The v4 notebook handles this gracefully by skipping invalid years

 4. **Precipitation data not loading**
    - Solution: Ensure ERA-5 Land collection access in GEE project